dwetoskey/team-profile-generator/README.md

   ## Installation
   Clone the repository, install node,  install express, install jest, and install inquirer from the npm library.
   ## Usage
   Run the command "node index" from the command line.
+See the Screencastify embeded at the bottom of this readme for a demo of how to use this app.
   ## License
   This project is licensed under Public Domain
   ## Contributing